About the Cottage

 To read our latest Old Bakehouse guest testimonials please Click Here

-All three, open every day, have the same great Yorkshire Pub feel, untouched by progress ( no tavern table style here!)
-Good real ale and charming staff.
-OK, the prices are a bit tourist led, but who cares, you’re on holiday.
+All three, open every day, have the same great Yorkshire pub feel, good real ale and charming staff.
+Prices are a bit tourist led, but who cares, you’re on holiday.

-The Laurel has a kids room which enables the bar to remain kid free- so everyone’s happy.
+The Laurel has a kids room which enables the bar to remain child free.
 Dogs will always get a hearty greeting here.
 Owners will find great beer but no food.
-All in all, this is a wonderful place to relax in front of a roaring fire.
+A wonderful place to relax in front of a roaring fire.
 It is supported by CAMRA and the Good Beer Guide.
-The others welcome people and dogs of all ages, all the time.

 Dolphin: Dogs allowed in the lower bar area while food is being served (till 8.30pm) and throughout after that.
 Fantastic hosts.
 Simple pub grub, always good range of guest beers.
 Staff local and very friendly, children and dogs welcomed in all public areas.
 Regular folk evenings,during Whitby Folk week every afternoon folk music, tales and shanties.

-Bramble wick is fabulous, a great husband and wife team run this cosy quality restaurant.
+Bramblewick is fabulous, a great team run this cosy quality restaurant.
 It serves great coffee and lunches too.

-Best Coffee in the bay is also at Swell which also serves up great bacon cobs.
-Breakfast can also be found in a number of restaurants The Old Bakery by the stream and another at the top of the hill.
-As a change the Victoria Hotel is a great place for dinner or breakfast.
+Best Coffee in the bay is also at Sea View Cafe which also serves up great bacon cobs.
+Breakfast can also be found in a number of restaurants at the top of the hill.
+The Victoria Hotel is a great place for dinner or breakfast.